Hyle-org/devhub-hyle/docs/developers/quickstart/custom-identity-contract.md

 Find the full annotated code in [our examples repository](https://github.com/Hyle-org/examples/blob/main/simple-identity/host/src/main.rs).

 !!! info
-    You might be interested by reading the [Transaction on hyle](../general-doc/transaction.md) page.
+    Learn more on the [Transactions on Hylé](../general-doc/transaction.md) page.

 ### Registering the contract

-This part is the same as for the the simple transfer token example described in [Your first smart contract](./your-first-smart-contract.md)
+This part is the same as for [Your first smart contract](./your-first-smart-contract.md).

 ### Register an identity

 #### Build the blob transaction

-Given this code snippet simplified from the effective code
+This is a simplified code snippet:

 ```rs
 let action = RegisterIdentity {